Policy Hierarchy

 Application Control

-1. Global - (Designed for MSPs) policies under the Global computer group will apply first to the parent organizations and all child organizations.
+1. Global - (Designed for customers with multiple sub organizations) policies under the Global computer group will apply first to the parent organizations and all child organizations.
 Policies placed at this level will apply FIRST.

-2. Global Group {GroupName} - (Designed for MSPs) policies under these groups will apply to any computers for the parent and child organizations that are a part of a computer group that matches the name after the "-" (e.g. policies under Global-Workstations will apply to all parent and child organizations in the Workstations groups).
+2. Global Group {GroupName} - (Designed for customers with multiple sub organizations) policies under these groups will apply to any computers for the parent and child organizations that are part of a computer group that matches the name after the "-" (e.g., policies under Global-Workstations will apply to all parent and child organizations in the Workstations groups).
 Policies placed at this level will apply SECOND.

 3. Entire Organization - policies at this level will apply to all computers within the single organization being managed.
 Policies placed at this level will apply THIRD.